 - Verify hourly backups with more frequent backups and verification to better optimize recovery point objectives (RPOs) and confirm that backups are both working and bootable.

 While there are many things to consider when offering business and technical services around the cloud, taking into account hybrid options, regulatory compliance, and BCDR offerings will ensure MSPs are maximizing the benefits for both them and their customers through their cloud practice.

 Due to its strengths in many of these attributes, Microsoft Azure is more frequently emerging as the public cloud platform of choice for SMBs, with 48% of SMBs adopting Microsoft Azure to date.

-MSPs can provide comprehensive multi-cloud BCDR protection for their clients as they transition to the leading cloud provider for SMBs with Datto Continuity for Microsoft Azure: a best-in-class business continuity and disaster recovery (BCDR) solution built exclusively to meet the needs of MSPs.
+MSPs can provide comprehensive multi-cloud BCDR protection for their clients as they transition to the leading cloud provider for SMBs with Datto Backup for Microsoft Azure: a best-in-class business continuity and disaster recovery (BCDR) solution built exclusively to meet the needs of MSPs.

 Some key benefits of DCMA include:

 - Maximized resiliency for customer environments

 - Protection from ransomware threats